 Our Committee Chair, Maria Bomersbach, spoke at the second day of the Centennial Commemoration of Women’s Suffrage.
 In partnership with Independence National Historical Park and Vision 2020’s “Toast to Tenacity”, the Justice Bell was unchained and rung ceremoniously with music, dignitaries, and speakers.

-Maria Bomersbach, with Sandi Tatnall, great niece of Katharine Wentworth Ruschenberger — the Chester County woman who commissioned the casting of the Justice Bell, known as the women’s Liberty Bell, helped to send the Justice Bell to Philadelphia.
+Maria Bomersbach, along with Sandi Tatnall, great niece of Katharine Wentworth Ruschenberger — the Chester County woman who commissioned the casting of the Justice Bell, known as the women’s Liberty Bell, helped to send the Justice Bell to Philadelphia.